ksuderman/terraform_on_demand/README.md

 ## Terraform State

 Terraform stores state information about the infrastructure is is managing on the local filesystem.
 This is fine for local development, but in a CI system these files need to be stored somewhere persistent.
 In this case we configure a S3 *backend* to store files in a S3 bucket and lock files in a DynamoDB.

-## Future Work

-1. **Terraform State**: Since the terraform state is stored in a single S3 bucket only a single cluster can be managed.
-Use something [like this](https://github.com/KyMidd/Terraform_CI-CD_Bootstrap) to bootstrap the creation of the the DynamoDB table so the state from multiple clusters can be stored without stomping all over each another.
-2. **Parameterize branch**: The branch to checkout should be specified as a parameter to the chat command or as an issue label.
-Prefer the label to avoid dealing with typos and unwanted behavior relying on the user to specify a valid branch
-3. **Pass variables** from the chat command to the Terraform plan.